 Machine sizing

-We've completed benchmark tests for AWS's g4dn.4xlarge machine, and we recommend that machine or one of comparable size.
+We've completed benchmark tests for AWS's g4dn.4xlarge machine, and we recommend that machine or one of comparable size for Long-form Extraction and Field Identification models.
 For more details on this machine, see AWS's Amazon EC2 G4 Instances.

 2. Make sure your trainer meets the software compatibility requirements.